 Knead the dough on a floured table top for at least 10 minutes or until you get a smooth texture.

-Prepare the inside of the bowl with flour and leave the dough to rest, covering the bowl with a damp kitchen cloth.
-Wait until the dough has risen to double its volume.
+Place the dough to rest in a bowl covered with a damp kitchen cloth.
+Wait for a couple of hours or until the dough has risen to double its volume.

 With the help of a rolling-pin, roll out the dough to a rectangular shape.
-Cut the dough into squares of at least 7 cm in lenght.
+Cut the dough into squares or rhomboids of at least 7 cm in lenght.

 Heat up the peanut oil in a large frying-pan.
 Fry the dough squares until they swell up and turn golden, making sure to cook both sides.
 Use a skimmer to remove from the oil, place on a plate over some kitchen paper and leave to cool.

-Serve hot on a meat and cheese platter.
+Serve hot paired with cured meat and cheese platter.